-5.1.2 Risk limit control and mitigation policies
+5.1.2 Risk limit, control and mitigation policies

-The Group manages, limits and controls concentrations of credit risk wherever they are identified in particular, to individual counterparties and groups, and to industries.
+The Group and the Bank manage, limits and controls concentrations of credit risk wherever they are identified in particular, to individual counterparties and groups, and to industries.

-The Group structures the levels of credit risk it undertakes by placing limits on the amount of risk accepted in relation to one borrower, or groups of borrowers, and industry segments.
+The Group and the Bank structure the levels of credit risk it undertakes by placing limits on the amount of risk accepted in relation to one borrower, or groups of borrowers, and industry segments.
 Such risks are monitored on a revolving basis and subject to an annual or more frequent review, when considered necessary.
 Limits on the level of credit risk by industry sector are set out in the credit policy.
 Exposure to credit risk is also managed through regular analysis of the ability of borrowers and potential borrowers to meet interest and capital repayment obligations and by changing these lending limits where appropriate.